Welcome to Our Blog on the Camino Portuguese

 As evening arrived it brought some cooler temperatures with it, which felt like a relief.
 However, it also brought a host of restauranteurs out onto the street, all vying for attention, offering their menus for consideration, and trying to temp people to sit down at their outdoor patios.
 As we slowly climbed the main tourist street we were also approached multiple times by street vendors trying to sell us pot and hashish.
 Although the directness of the various vendors was a little unexpected, no one was rude or threatening, and we generally had a peaceful walk home.

-On the way back to the hostel we stopped at Pizza Misura, a tiny, out-of-the way restaurant full of locals.
-The place had a great atmosphere, and offered homemade, fresh pizza by the slice and cold beer.
+On the way back to the hostel we stopped at Pizza Misura, a tiny, out-of-the-way restaurant full of locals.
+The place had a great atmosphere and offered homemade, fresh pizza by the slice and cold beer.
 The staff was amazing, and it was a wonderful stop for two exhausted English speakers.
 We would definitely recommend it!

 We returned to our hostel around 8 pm, tired, but happy.
 It has been a wonderful first day in Portugal's capital city, which is the financial centre for the country, one of the largest Atlantic ports of trade in Europe, and one of the oldest cities in the world.
 Let the adventure begin!